gwythyr/nodejs-debug-mcp/SPECIFICATION.md

 - Falls back gracefully for non-serializable values
 - Works with primitives, arrays, and nested objects

+For Python, expressions are evaluated on the stopped stack frame using debugpy.
+The server first attempts to serialize the expression via `json.dumps(expression)` and parses the result.
+If serialization fails, the raw evaluation result (type + string value) is returned.

 ## Scope and Constraints

 ### Minimalism is Key